Svetasv logo

 Chapter 45 7 I form the light and create darkness, I bring prosperity and create disaster; I, the Lord, do all these things.

-God is the creator of the universe and all that is in it.
-This truth may be stated in this rather unusual way here to refute the dualism that is at the core of many Satanic doctrines.
+This pivot refutes the dualism that is at the core of many Satanic doctrines and false religions.
 Dualism is the belief in two supreme opposed powers - a virtuous god of "light" and a corresponding demonic god of "darkness".
 God avers that He alone is God and He is God of everything - light and darkness.

 Chapter 45 12 It is I who made the earth and created mankind on it.
 My own hands stretched out the heavens; I marshaled their starry hosts.